Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you are unsure you could use a paper bag or newspaper to make a template that fits and then use that as a pattern to cut your fabric.

 The only things offhand I can think of to watch for is to make sure the fabric isnt too see-thru where the pattern on the box will show through.
+And to make sure your fabric isnt to thick.
+You want to be sure once you have your fabric on both your lid and the box that the lid will still fit on and then open easy still.

 When you are done you can add trims or make closures or labels.
 Some people also put a layer of batting under the fabric on the lid for a padded look but they wont stack well if you do that.